 Air TravelVancouver International Airport (YVR), in Richmond, is reached via Granville Street and the Arthur Lang Bridge, then Sea Island Way, which leads into Grant McConachie Way.
+Check travel sites and with your AAA travel agency for cheap airline flights, cheap plane tickets and the best deals on international flights.
 Taxi rates are fixed on flat rates according to a zoning system.
 The trip to downtown/Kitsilano is $31; Canada Place is $35.
 TransLink's Canada Line rapid transit operates rail service every 7 to 15 minutes, from approximately 5 a.m. to 1 a.m., between Vancouver International Airport and downtown.
-One-way fare is $5; phone (604) 953-3333.
+One-way fare is $9.10; phone (604) 953-3333.

 Rail ServiceThe Via Rail passenger train terminal is at 1150 Station St.; phone (888) 842-7245 in Canada or in the United States.

 BusesThe Greyhound bus terminal is at 1150 Station St.; phone (604) 683-8133.

 TaxisTaxi fares start at $3.05-$3.30 for the first kilometre (.6 mi.), plus $1.73-$1.89 for each additional kilometre.
 Companies include Black Top & Checker Cabs, (604) 731-1111; MacLure's, (604) 831-1111; Yellow Cab, (604) 681-1111; and Vancouver Taxi, (604) 871-1111.